nasebah/arabic-text-summarization/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/tner.svg)](https://pypi.python.org/pypi/tner/)

 For this task the following is used:
-1. for preprossing: NLTK library
+1. for text preprossing: NLTK library
 2. for text summarization two different strategies used:
    - Frequency Method
    - Transformers